Lifestyle in Dublin

 - Purchase the complete Expat Arrivals Dublin Guide (PDF)

 A friendly city with international status and local charm, there is something for expats of all persuasions among the Irish capital’s attractions and activities.
 The lifestyle in Dublin is characterised by high energy and clean living, offering expats in the city an excellent quality of life.
+Those who are after a pint will certainly have no shortage of lively pubs, or fellow local revellers to frequent them with.

 Shopping in Dublin

 Shopping in Dublin is centred in two main areas, which are conveniently a 20-minute walk apart.
-Jervis Shopping Centre offers clothing, cosmetics, jewellery and electronic goods.
-Blanchardstown Centre is the largest mall in Ireland, housing almost anything an expat could want.
+Jervis Shopping Centre offers clothing, cosmetics, jewellery and electronic goods, while Blanchardstown Centre is the largest mall in Ireland, housing almost anything an expat could want.
 Grafton Street hosts expensive boutiques and is one of Dublin's main shopping streets, along with Henry Street.
 The Blackrock Market is another essential shopping spot stocking local souvenirs, crafts and delicious food.

 Markets in Dublin

-Expats in Dublin will also be able to find open-air markets taking place almost every day of the week.
+Expats in Dublin will be able to find open-air markets taking place almost every day of the week.
 Expats need never miss their home food for too long, as artisan stalls usually cater to every national food group possible.
-And in spite of the glam shopping streets everywhere, Dubliners still find time to browse in clothing markets too.
+And in spite of the glam shopping streets everywhere, Dubliners still find time to browse clothing markets too.
 The Howth Market and Harcourt Street Market are two excellent shopping outings for new expats in the city.

 Nightlife in Dublin

-If there is one thing the Irish are known for, it’s drinking.
+If there is one thing the Irish are known for, it’s imbibing.
 Unsurprisingly, this reputation is rooted in a lively nightlife scene.
 With a plethora of pubs, expats will have no problem finding a local haunt for a post-work pint.
 For a night out on the town, clubs, lounges and live music fill the streets of the Temple Bar District.

 Outdoor activities in Dublin